Back to all terms

 Example:

-If an employer purchases a group health plan for its staff through an insurance provider, the employer is the contract holder.
-Each employee receives a certificate of insurance outlining their benefits under the employer’s master contract.
+If a Canadian employer purchases a group health and dental plan for its staff through an insurer such as a provincial Blue Cross, the employer is the contract holder and retains the full master policy.
+Each employee receives a certificate of insurance outlining their benefits, but only the employer, as contract holder, can authorize major changes to the policy.

 What to Watch For: